+Negative Pledge:

-Negative Pledge: The terms of the Bullet Bonds and the Amortising Bonds contain a negative pledge provision as further described in Bullet Condition 3 and Amortising Condition 3, respectively.
+The terms of the Bonds contain a negative pledge provision as further described in Condition 3.

+Cross Default:

-Cross Default: The terms of the Bullet Bonds and the Amortising Bonds contain a cross default provision as further described in Bullet Condition 10 and Amortising Condition 10, respectively.
+The terms of the Bonds contain a cross default provision as further described in Condition 10.

-Status of the Bonds: The Bonds, the Coupons and the Receipts constitute direct, unconditional and (subject to the provisions of Bullet Condition 3 or Amortising Condition 3, as the case may be) unsecured obligations of the Issuer and rank and will rank pari passu without any preference among themselves and, save for such exceptions as may be provided by applicable laws and subject to the provisions of Bullet Condition 3 or Amortising Condition 3, as the case may be, equally with all other outstanding unsecured and unsubordinated obligations of the Issuer, present and future.
+Status of the Bonds:

+The Bonds and the Coupons constitute direct, unconditional and (subject to the provisions of Condition 3) unsecured obligations of the Issuer and rank and will rank pari passu without any preference among themselves and, save for such exceptions as may be provided by applicable laws and subject to the provisions of Condition 3, equally with all other outstanding unsecured and unsubordinated obligations of the Issuer, present and future.